sawyerwatts/Checklists/README.md

 This is an amalgamation of various sources Sawyer has seen online, in books, and from experience.

-Sawyer is a backend developer that primarily writes web APIs and console/batch applications, and occassionally writes CLI tools.
+Sawyer is a backend-focused developer that primarily writes web APIs and console/batch applications, and occassionally writes CLI tools.
 This is the perspective these checklists are written from.

 ## Evergreen Drafts